aselshall/eds/HW/project.md

 #### 2.5.1 Tasks

 ##### 1. Self-Assessment:
-Use the Critical Self-Assessment Rubric of Human–AI Collaboration to evaluate your own critical thinking process throughout the term project.
+Individually (not as a group), use the Critical Self-Assessment Rubric of Human–AI Collaboration below to evaluate your own critical thinking process throughout the term project.

 | Skill Area  | Skill Competency | Score without AI| Score with AI|
 | ------------| -----------------| --------------- |---------------|